Mount Longonot National Park

 Mount Longonot National Park Accommodation | Where To Stay

-While there are no accommodation options in the park, there are many different options near it.
+While there are no accommodation options in the park, there are many nearby options.
 Some of these hotels and lodges are:

 Lake Naivasha Sopa Resort